How to Choose the Perfect Travel Litterboxes for Your Trip

 Examine seams carefully—they should be sealed or seamless.
 Waterproof backing is essential, especially for soft-sided models.
 I would look for a litterbox that has no seams in the area the cat uses.

-Once you have bought your litterbox, you can test them at home very easily.
+Once you have bought your litterbox, you can test it at home very easily.
 Fill the litterbox with a small amount of water on a towel and see if anything gets out.

 Flat surface for the cat